eBayClassifiedsGroup/update-ts-references/README.md

 ### using multiple configurations for different usecases
 Executing update-ts-references with different configurations via the parameter `--usecase`.

+## about jsconfig.json support
+When a dependency does not ship a `tsconfig.json` but provides a `jsconfig.json`, the reference automatically targets that file and the path mappings pick up its `rootDir` as well, if `--createPathMappings` is enabled. `jsconfig.json` files participate in package-level `references`, but they stay out of the root `tsconfig.json`.

+### in combination with the --configName argument
+Currently the name of the config file derives from the the configName which is `tsconfig.json` and would look for `jsconfig.json`.

+Example: ` --configName tsconfig.test.json` would look for `jsconfig.test.json`

 ## FAQ
 ### Why is my pnpm workspace alias not working?